minhduc2803/Project-Euler/README.md

 # Project-Euler
-Brave me is solving problems from https://projecteuler.net/ by coding on hackerrank.com
+My solution programs for some problems from https://projecteuler.net/ All of my code have passed the compete test "Project Euler" on hackerrank.com